oatmeal3ds/catworks/README.md

 ads for turbowarp (its a sb3 not an extension)

 how to put it on a game:
-step 1: download the .sb3
+1. download the .sb3
-step 2: open it in turbowarp and backpack the sprite "catworks" step 3: add it to your game and done
+2. open it in turbowarp and backpack the sprite "catworks"
+3. add it to your game and done

 how to use it:
 1. to open the ad window, broadcast "show ad"